-- Preview Email Newsletter

 Texas Bankers Association Urges IRS to Clarify Section 139L Rules to Boost Agricultural Lending Competition (10)

 WASHINGTON, Feb.
 2 -- The Texas Bankers Association (TBA) has formally submitted a public comment letter to the Internal Revenue Service regarding the agency's Notice 2025-71, which addresses interim guidance on interest related to loans secured by rural or agricultural real property under Section 139L of the Internal Revenue Code.
-Representing 400 banks and trust companies, the TBA voiced support for the provision, citing its potential to enhance competitive lending practices for agricultural c more ST
+Representing 400 banks and trust companies, the TBA voiced support for the provision, citing its potential to enhance competitive lending practices for agricultural clients.

 Texas Corn Producers Association Calls for Reinstatement of Critical Risk Management Tool (10)